amosbatto/instrans/README.md

 If instrans encounters a syntax error in a PO object, it will provide a tally
 of the number of syntax errors at the end of processing.
 In --verbose mode,
 intrans issues a warning message and the line number where the syntax error
 can be found.
-Syntax errors in the TRANSLATIONS-PO will be counted, but won't
+Syntax errors in the *TRANSLATIONS-PO* will be counted, but won't
-be written to the NEW-PO.
+be written to the *NEW-PO*.
 If a syntax error is encounted in ORIGINAL-PO and
 it is a simple problem like a line not ending in double quotes, instrans will
 fix the problem when writing to NEW-PO.
 If instrans can't determine where to
-put a PO element in the NEW-PO, it will write `SYNTAX ERROR: ` and the
+put a PO element in the *NEW-PO*, it will write `SYNTAX ERROR: ` and the
 line with the syntax error in the translator comment of the nearest PO object.
 If your PO files have syntax errors, it is recommended that you use the
 `--verbose` option so you can find and correct the syntax errors.

-For example, if instrans encounters the following PO objects in ORIGINAL-PO:
+For example, if instrans encounters the following PO objects in *ORIGINAL-PO*:
 ```po
  #: po/ap_Id.h.h:283            (Problems:                                 )
  msGiD "Edit"                   (msgid should not have capital letters     )